Fandango Media

 Fandango Media, LLC is an American ticketing company that sells movie tickets via its website and its mobile app.
-It also owns Fandango at Home (formerly owned by Walmart and originally known as Vudu), a streaming digital video store and streaming service, and Rotten Tomatoes, a website that provides television and streaming media information.
-It is a joint venture between Versant (a spin-off company of Comcast NBCUniversal) and Warner Bros.
-Discovery (formerly WarnerMedia).
+It also owns the Fandango streaming digital video store and streaming service (formerly owned by Walmart and originally known as Vudu), and Rotten Tomatoes, a website that provides television and streaming media information.
+It is a joint venture between Versant and Warner Bros.
+Discovery.

 History

 In 2000, James Michael Cline, with Art Levitt, founded Fandango.
 In 2003, Fandango secured $15 million in funding from venture capitalists Technology Crossover Ventures.
 Fandango was privately held.
 Then-owners included exhibition chains (Loews Cineplex Entertainment, Regal Cinemas, Carmike Cinemas, Cinemark Theatres, General Cinema Theatres, Edwards Theatres and Century Theatres) and venture capital firms (Accretive Technology Partners and General Atlantic Partners).

 On April 11, 2007, Comcast acquired Fandango, with plans to integrate it into a new entertainment website called "Fancast.com", set to launch the summer of 2007.
 In June 2008, the domain Movies.com was acquired from Disney.
 In March 2012, Fandango announced a partnership with Yahoo!
 Movies, making Fandango the official online and mobile ticketer for registered users of the Yahoo! service.
 That October, Paul Yanover was named President of Fandango.

 Fandango made its first international acquisition in September 2015 when it bought the Brazilian ticketing company Ingresso, which provides ticketing to a variety of Brazilian entertainment events, including the biannual Rock in Rio festival.
 On January 29, 2016, Fandango announced its acquisition of M-GO, a joint venture between Technicolor SA and DreamWorks Animation (NBCUniversal acquired the latter company three months later), which it would later rebrand as "FandangoNOW".